igorrendulic/smokeless/README.md

 ## Project Goals

-The main goal was for me to learn ionic, angular, firebase and angularfire frameworks.
-Javascript Libraries used:
+The main goal was for me to learn ionic, angular, firebase and angularfire frameworks and in progress create an app that would help people reduce or even quit smoking.

 ## Project dependencies (included in project)